Professional standards of practice and behaviour for nurses, midwives and nursing associates

 What the Code means for patients

-Good care from nurses and midwives explains what a professional Code means for patients and service users and the kind of care they can expect.
+Good nursing and midwifery care explains what a professional Code means for patients and service users and the kind of care they can expect.

 Gofal da gan nyrsys a bydwragedd (Welsh)